Ankle Sprain Specialist

 Podiatrists & Foot and Ankle Surgeons located in Colorado Springs, CO

 Every day, about 25,000 Americans suffer an ankle sprain.
 Left untreated, an ankle sprain can cause pain, swelling, and even immobility.
-At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM regularly diagnose and treat ankle sprains using safe, effective means.
+At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, and Trevor Whiting, DPM regularly diagnose and treat ankle sprains using safe, effective means.
 To request your appointment today, call the office nearest you to speak to a friendly team member or click the online booking tool.

 Ankle Sprain Q & A